HappyGingerWolf/Faster-Unloaders/README.md

-# Faster-Unloaders
+# Faster-Unloaders alt
 A mod for mindustry.
-Makes unloaders 7x faster.
-Requested by FISSSSH.
+Adds 7x faster unloaders.
+You can still use the original unloaders.
+Originally made by @HappyGingerWolf.
+Modified by DCinAC